Build a Bitch

-"Build a Bitch" is the debut single by Filipino-American internet celebrity Bella Poarch from her debut extended play, Dolls (2022).
-The song was written by Poarch alongside David Arkwright, Justin Gammella, Salem Ilese, Elie Rizk, and Sub Urban, while produced by Arkwright, Gammella, Rizk, Sub Urban, and Stefan Max.
+"Build a Bitch" is the debut single by American internet celebrity Bella Poarch from her debut extended play, Dolls (2022).
+She wrote the song with Salem Ilese and its producers David Arkwright, Justin Gammella, Elie Rizk, and Sub Urban, with Stefan Max also receiving a producer credit.
 Warner Records released it on May 14, 2021 for digital download and streaming.
-After she achieved success on TikTok, Poarch signed a record deal with Warner in May 2021 to launch her music career.
-A dark-pop and pop track, Poarch revealed that the song is about one embracing oneself.
+After achieving success on TikTok, Poarch signed a record deal with Warner in May 2021 to launch her music career.
+A dark pop and pop track, Poarch has stated that the song is about one embracing oneself.
 A few music critics have suggested that it also contains feminist themes.

 Upon release, "Build a Bitch" received positive reviews from music critics, who praised its sound.
 The song reached the top 10 in India, Malaysia, and Singapore.
 It also peaked within the top 30 in multiple countries, including Australia, Canada, and the United Kingdom.
 The song was awarded platinum certifications by the Recording Industry Association of America (RIAA) and Music Canada (MC) in the United States and Canada, respectively.

 An accompanying music video directed by Andrew Donoho was released alongside the single.
 It features a factory similar to a Build-A-Bear Workshop where men can create their ideal woman.
 Various internet celebrities appear in the visual, including Valkyrae and Bretman Rock.
 The music video received nominations at the 2021 MTV Video Music Awards, 2021 UK Music Video Awards, and 2022 iHeartRadio Music Awards.

 Background and release

-Prior to joining the online video platform TikTok, Poarch enrolled in the United States Navy when she was 17 and left it when she was 23.
+Prior to joining the online video platform TikTok, Poarch enrolled in the United States Navy when she was 20 and left it when she was 23.
 The celebrity joined the platform in January 2020 and in August, she published the most-liked TikTok video, which depicts her lip synching to Millie B's "M to the B (Soph Aspin Send)".
 In May 2021, Poarch signed a record deal with Warner Records, stating in an interview with Billboard that she "feel[s] like [she] found [her] family and part of that family is the label" and how Warner "has helped" several artists which "meant the most to [her]", including Prince, Dua Lipa, and Madonna.
 "Build a Bitch" was released on May 14, 2021 by Warner for digital download and streaming in various countries.
 The aforementioned label also sent it for radio airplay in Italy on May 24 and to contemporary hit radio stations in the US on June 1.